We use cookies and other tools to enhance your experience on our website and to analyze our web traffic.

 [-]

-DesertHorses +1 point · over 6 years ago
+DesertHorses +1 point · about 7 years ago

 Being prepared for the aftermath of surgery helps any recovery go more smoothly.
 After thyroid surgery, gelato, sherbet, ice cream and protein shakes were my friends - great excuse to indulge.
 When that gets boring, move on to soups, etc. Plan on sleeping with your head elevated either with pillows or in a recliner - this helps drainage and reduces swelling.
 Get ice packs ahead of time - either flexible gel ice packs from the drug store or several bags of frozen peas you can rotate.
 Ice melts and gets messy.
 Ask about a prescription for "miracle mouth wash" - a combination of numbing and pain meds.
 This can make the difference in being able to swallow at all.
 Even if you don't normally have acid reflux - a bout of it after throats surgery can be excruciating.
 Taking some cimetidine or Pepsid OTC ( or ask your doc for a prescription) can keep this from happening.
 And don't be afraid of pain meds or getting lots of sleep especially the first few days.
 Pain inhibits your body's ability to heal and there's nothing to be gained by avoiding pain meds when you need them.
 Rest is a large component of early healing and it can take general anesthesia up to 72 hours to clear your system.
 It can be a shock for some of this that after surgery we can't just pop up out of bed and resume where we left off